-2. How you would address the issues concerning three pillars of sustainability?
+2. How would you address the issues concerning the three pillars of sustainability?

 Will ensure government policies are addressed and implemented to provide work leading to economic development and take steps to ensure preservation of environment.
 Both these activities ensure quality of life for people.